-Video Off Option: Tells you what time frame that the video will be disabled under current power management settings.
-The default is Standby.
-Standby: Video powers off after time shown in standby mode setting.
-Doze: Video powers off after time shown in doze mode setting.
-Suspend: Video powers off after time shown in suspend mode setting.
-N/A: Video power off not controlled by power management.
+Video Off Option: Tells you what time frame that the video will be disabled undercurrent power management settings.
+The default is Suspend->Off.Always On:Video power off not controlled by power management.Suspend->Off:Video powers off after time shown in suspend mode setting.